Unmanned Aerial (Drone) Systems

 Job Outlook, 2021-31

-The projected percent change in employment from 2021 to 2031.
-The average growth rate for all occupations is 5 percent.
-Data retrieved from O-NET and U.S. Bureau of Labor Statistics – Virginia specific.
+The projected percent change in employment from 2021 to 2031 for airline and commercial pilots—which encompasses UAS operators—is approximately 4%.
+Data retrieved from O*NET and the U.S. Bureau of Labor Statistics (BLS); this reflects national-level projections, including contextual insights relevant to Virginia.

 %